d00055a/User_authentication_system/README.md

 - /me – Retrieves the logged-in user’s data.

-- /secret – Protected route returning a message only for authenticated users.
+- /secret – Protected route returning a message only for authenticated users.  <br><br>

   License © 2025 Daniel Dedja.
 All rights reserved.